2026 Glassco Translation Residency in Tadoussac

 • A description / history of the translator and playwright’s working relationship;

-• Why the work in question is being translated;
+• Why the work in question is being translated and how it will be impactful;

 • An indication of how the Residency will benefit the project, including how working in person with the playwright might move the translation forward;